jmettraux/aac_magic/src/spells.md

 * **Duration:** 1 rnd
 * **Prolong:** 1 WP, 1 rnd

-Weaver duck tape.
+Caster duck tape.

-The hand of the weaver leaves a trace of fence thread mid-air.
+The hand of the caster leaves a trace of fence thread mid-air.
 It blocks anything except for threads.

-As an instant action, the weaver can invest 1 WP to let the silver hand last one more round.
+As an instant action, the caster can invest 1 WP to let the silver hand last one more round.
 The range for this "investment" is 30 feet.

-Can be used as a "weaver duck tape".
+Can be used as a "caster duck tape".

 ## Silver Hut